sharvilmithari/BudgetMitra/README.md

 BudgetMitra is a modern personal expense tracker built using Python and Streamlit.
 It helps users manage daily expenses, track budgets, and visualize financial insights with a clean dashboard.

+Version 1 of BudgetMitra - initial Release 1.0.0
 ---

 ## 🚀 Features